A few feature highlights of FreeMarker.

 - Decimal precision arithmetic calculations

 - Reading array (list) and associative array elements

 - You can add your own functions (methods) for special calculations.

 - Custom directives (macros) with named and positional parameters and with nested content (body).
 For example:

 These can be defined right in the templates, or even in Java.

 - Custom directives can filter the output of their nested content, such as doing white-space compression, syntax highlighting, etc.

-- Name-spaces to help build and maintain reusable macro libraries or to divide big projects into separated modules without worrying about name clashes.
+- Name-spaces to help build and maintain reusable macro/function libraries or to divide big projects into separated modules without worrying about name clashes.

 Versatile data model